rhoai-mlops/lab-instructions/docs/3-from-studio-to-stage/5-continuous-training-pipelines.md

 ![test-webhook-1.png](./images/test-webhook-1.png)
 ![test-webhook-2.png](./images/test-webhook-2.png)

-7. This test delivery acts like a commit to Jukebox repository and it triggers the pipeline!
-You can observe the pipline running from OpenShift's `PipelineRuns` view as well as OpenShift AI's, yes, `Data Science Pipeline > Runs` view :D
+7. This test delivery acts like a commit to Jukebox repository and actually it triggers the pipeline!
+You can observe the pipeline running from OpenShift's `PipelineRuns` view as well as on OpenShift AI's, yes, `Data Science Pipeline > Runs` view 🙈

 Go to OpenShift UI > Pipelines > PipelineRuns and click the colorful bar to see the logs.